lmcinnes/umap/doc/parametric_umap.rst

 .. image:: images/pumap-only.png

-Parametric UMAP is simply a subclass of UMAP, so it can be used just like nonparametric UMAP, replacing :python:`umap.UMAP` with :python:`parametric_umap.parametricUMAP`.
-The most basic usage of parametric UMAP would be to simply replace UMAP with parametricUMAP in your code:
+Parametric UMAP is simply a subclass of UMAP, so it can be used just like nonparametric UMAP, replacing :python:`umap.UMAP` with :python:`parametric_umap.ParametricUMAP`.
+The most basic usage of parametric UMAP would be to simply replace UMAP with ParametricUMAP in your code:

 .. code:: python3

-    from umap.parametric_umap import parametricUMAP
+    from umap.parametric_umap import ParametricUMAP
-    embedder = parametricUMAP()
+    embedder = ParametricUMAP()
     embedding = embedder.fit_transform(my_data)

 In this implementation, we use Keras and Tensorflow as a backend to train that neural network.
 The added complexity of a learned embedding presents a number of configurable settings available in addition to those in non-parametric UMAP.
 A set of Jupyter notebooks walking you through these parameters are available on the  `GitHub repository <http://github.com/lmcinnes/umap/notebooks/parametric_umap/>`_